Jamal Al Haj

-Jamal Al Haj (جَمَال الْحَاجّ; born 28 August 1971) is a Lebanese football manager and former player who is the head coach of club Ahed.
+Jamal Al Haj (جمال الحاج; born 28 August 1971) is a Lebanese football manager and former player.

 Al Haj played for Nejmeh as a midfielder, whom he captained, as well as for the Lebanon national team.
 He was the Lebanese Premier League top scorer in his debut season, in 1989–90, scoring 12 goals.
 Al Haj also played for Ahed in 2004.

 In 2017 he managed Nejmeh, but was fired two months later.
 Al Haj took charge of the Lebanon national under-23 team between 2020 and 2021.
 In 2024, he was appointed head coach of Ahed.

 Club career

 Al Haj made his debut for Nejmeh under Samir Al Adou, during the 1989–90 Lebanese Premier League.
 In his debut season, Al Haj was the league's top scorer, with 12 goals, above Fadi Alloush and Yasser Mansour from Tadamon Beirut who had scored eight goals each.
 He remained at Nejmeh for 14 years, captaining them for a certain period, before moving to Ahed in 2004.